RoyOltmans/garden-mqtt-deamon/README.md

 - Added a different scan interval when the valve is "on", to be able to see the timer counting down.
 - Updated the documentation, including Home Assistant configuration

-Description: Lightweight BLE mqtt deamon controller for aqualin solenoids and MiFlora with an Rasberry PI
+Description: Lightweight BLE mqtt deamon controller for Aqualin valves and MiFlora sensors with a Rasberry Pi

 All rights of the device are owned by Aqualin and Xiaomi